 It turns out that one channel does not exclude the other and, nowadays, with the market more educated about good practices and with more developed technology, Email Marketing is standing out for having unique and valuable characteristics.

-One of them is reach: an email is a simplest and most fundamental thing that anyone can have on the internet and people already have the tool fully incorporated into their lives.
+One of them is reach: an email is the simplest and most fundamental thing that anyone can have on the internet and people already have the tool fully incorporated into their lives.

 Another is that emails are a more direct and profound form of contact.
 In social networks, everyone is talked about, and the various conversations are lost among each other.
 In addition, if someone is not online at the time of publication, they will hardly return to read what has been published before.